 Professors Stefan Seelecke and Andreas Schütze from Saarland University, working in conjunction with materials scientists Gunther Eggeler and Jan Frenzel at Ruhr University Bochum, are developing a new method of cooling in which heat and cold are transferred using ‘muscles’ made from a nickel-titanium alloy.

 Extensive tests have yielded results that are now being used to develop a prototype cooling circuit that will be used to further increase the efficiency of the process.
 The German Research Foundation (DFG), which has been funding the project for the last three years, has agreed to invest a further €500,000.
-In total, the project has attracted around €950,000 euros in funding.
+In total, the project has attracted around €950,000 in funding.

 The cooling process that they are developing does not require refrigerants and is expected to consume less energy than conventional cooling technologies.

 “In our systems, shape memory alloys (SMAs) are used to remove heat,” explains Stefan Seelecke.
 “Shape memory means that wires or sheets made from a nickel-titanium alloy have a certain ability to remember their original shape.
 If they undergo deformation, they will return to their earlier shape.
 So they are able to tense and flex like muscles.
-The fact that they absorb and release heat when they do so is something we exploit to achieve cooling,” he expalined.
+The fact that they absorb and release heat when they do so is something we exploit to achieve cooling,” he explained.

 If a nickel-titanium wire or sheet is deformed or pulled in tension, the crystal lattice structure can change creating strain within the material.
 This change in the crystal structure, known as a phase transition, causes the shape memory alloy to become hotter.
 If the stressed sample is allowed to relax after temperature equalisation with the environment, it undergoes substantial cooling to a temperature about 20º below ambient temperature.